Finding Outliers in Gaussian Model-Based Clustering: Related Work

-Outliers, particularly those with high leverage, can significantly affect the parameter estimates.
-It is thus beneficial to remove, or reduce, the effect of outliers by accounting for them in the model.
-In model-based clustering, we can incorporate outliers in several ways.
-The first method, proposed by \citet{banfield93}, includes outliers in an additional uniform component over the convex hull.
-If outliers are cluster-specific, we can incorporate them into the tails if we cluster using mixtures of t-distributions \citep{peel00}. \citet{punzo16b} introduce mixtures of contaminated Gaussian distributions, where each cluster has a proportion $\alpha_g\in(0,1)$ of `good' points with density $\phi(\vecx\mid\vecmu_g,\vecSigma_g)$, and a proportion $1-\alpha_g$ of `bad' points, with density $\phi(\vecx\mid\vecmu_g,\eta_g\vecSigma_g)$.
-Each distribution has the same centre, but the `bad' points have an inflated variance, where $\eta_g >1$.
+In Gaussian model-based clustering, outlier methods usually fall into one of three paradigms: outlier inclusion, \textit{post hoc} outlier identification, and outlier trimming.
+The first method, proposed by \cite{banfield93}, includes outliers in an additional uniform component over the convex hull.
+If outliers can be treated as cluster-specific and are symmetric about the component means, we can incorporate them into the tails if we cluster using mixtures of multivariate power exponential \citep{dang15}, Pearson type VII \citep{sun10}, multivariate leptokurtic-normal \citep{bagnato17}, multivariate shifted exponential normal, multivariate tail-inflated normal \citep{tomarchio22}, or multivariate t-distributions \citep{peel00,andrews11a}. \cite{punzo16b} introduce mixtures of contaminated Gaussian distributions, where each cluster has a proportion $\alpha_g\in(0.5,1)$ of `good' points, with density $\phi(\vecx\mid\vecmu_g,\vecSigma_g)$, and a proportion $1-\alpha_g$ of `bad' points, with density $\phi(\vecx\mid\vecmu_g,\eta_g\vecSigma_g)$.
+Within component~$g$, each distribution has the same mean $\vecmu_g$, but the `bad' points have an inflated covariance matrix $\eta_g\vecSigma_g$, where $\eta_g >1$.

+Instead of fitting outliers in the model, we may wish just to identify outliers after the model has been fit.
+This is of particular interest in novelty detection. \cite{evans15} identify outliers first by fitting a Gaussian mixture model, then quantifying the extent the variance changes when a point is removed.
+Points that inflate the variance beyond a certain threshold if included are deemed outliers.